How to build companies that are a force for good in society

 Such company structures can be created without changing our current legislation, and some pioneering tech startups are already adopting these structures.
 Kickstarter, the world’s largest crowdfunding platform, paved the way in 2015 by reincorporating as a public benefit corporation and stating it will never sell or go public.
+An recent example from traditional retail is Patagonia, which was donated to a non-profit dedicated to fighting climate change.
 By remaining independent from the control of outside stockholders, it can be sure that its management is forever incentivized to put its mission first.

 Putting our money where our mouth is